CUH Logo

 Patient information A-Z

-There are precautions you may consider to minimize your risk of both deep vein thrombosis (DVT) and pulmonary embolism (PE) for continuous journeys lasting more than three hours.
+It can occur in association with any form of long-distance travel, by car, bus, rail, ferry or plane.
+The longer the length of travel the greater the risk of blood clots forming in a deep vein.
+There are precautions you may consider to minimise your risk of both deep vein thrombosis (DVT) and pulmonary embolism (PE) for continuous journeys lasting more than three hours.

 • Maintain your mobility; do not sit for long periods, particularly with pressure on the back of your thighs.
 Avoid crossing your legs when sitting and make frequent changes of position, such as taking a walk.